multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ---
 id: crowdfunding-p1
-title: The Crowdfunding Smart Contract (part 1)
+title: Start Building - Crowdfunding Tutorial
 ---

 Write, build and deploy a simple smart contract written in Rust

 This tutorial will guide you through the process of writing, building and deploying a very simple smart contract for the Elrond Network, written in Rust.

 :::important
 The Elrond Network supports smart contracts written in any programming language, but they must be compiled to WebAssembly.